Thank you for submitting the form. Your reference number is

 RACV launched its eBike pilot program in 2017 with the aim of increasing awareness and providing access to a new mode of sustainable transport.
 This program has involved two main components;

-- eBike trials: RACV have a small fleet of eBikes which we use for trials in local communities across Victoria.
-In 2017 we completed two trials, one in Geelong and one the inner northern suburbs of Melbourne.
+eBike trials: We have completed three eBike trials between 2017 and 2019; one in Geelong, one in the inner northern suburbs of Melbourne and one in Bendigo.
 Each trial involved providing a small number of interested RACV members with an eBike for a period of 6 weeks and capturing their feedback regarding the eBike, what they like, dislike, and how an eBike may have changed their transport behaviour.
-These trials help underpin our public policy and advocacy with real world user perspectives.
-Findings from the completed trials, and information regarding planned trials for 2018, will be made available in the coming months.
+These trials helped inform our public policy and advocacy with real world user perspectives.
+The trials are now finished and the results are in.
+Find out what participants liked most about riding an eBike and whether they felt more or less fit afterwards.

-RACV is committed to supporting all road users including cyclists.
-Our much-loved Melbourne Bike Share service is used daily by commuters and tourists, and we continue to support cyclists with our Bike Assist roadside assistance product, as well as our continued support of key cycling events across Victoria.
+RACV is committed to supporting all road users including cyclists: we continue to support cyclists with our Bike Assist roadside assistance product, as well as our continued support of key cycling events across Victoria.

 In 2019 RACV released new research demonstrating the highest priorities for investment in Melbourne’s bicycle network: corridors such as Chapel Street, Sydney Road and St Kilda Road are all at the top of the list, and our advocacy to make this network safe and connected will continue over the coming years.